Featured

 That is exactly why the 2026 UEC European Sprint title won by Matthew Richardson in Konya matters so much.
 This was not an opportunistic win.
 This was not luck.
 This was a rider executing a clear tactical plan, heat after heat, against the most dominant sprinter of his generation, and finally making Harrie Lavreysen look human.

-Data Breakdown: Women's Sprinting
+Women's Sprinting

 Women’s track sprinting has quietly become the most competitive, technically advanced and unpredictable area of elite track cycling.
 The 2026 UEC European Track Cycling Championships merely confirmed what has been building for several seasons: the depth of the women’s sprint field now exceeds the men’s in almost every meaningful way.